shoutem/redux-io/README.md

 }
 ```

-First you wnat to configure where fetched data will be placed in your state.
+First you want to configure where fetched data will be placed in your state.
 Use `storage` as a normal reducer to define
 where in your state are instances of objects , and 'collection' reducer to set place in the state for list holding ids
 of items that are popular.
-You probably asking why do you need those two reducers, but idea is to keep data in redux
+You are probably asking why do you need those two reducers, but idea is to keep data in redux
 state normalized.
-Because of normalization instances need to be in one place in state, but you can reference it from
+Normalization instances needs to be in one place in the state.
+However, you can reference it from
-mutliple parts in state.
+mutliple parts in the state.

 ```js
 import { storage, collection } from `redux-api-state`;